-27. RESOURCE TRANSFER FROM HEALTH BOARDS
+27 RESOURCE TRANSFER FROM HEALTH BOARDS

-- (a) Where agreement has been reached between the Council and any relevant Health Board for the transfer of resources, whether in money or otherwise, from that Board to the Council, then the Director of Social Care and Wellbeing, in consultation with the City Chamberlain and City Solicitor, may enter into a contract with that Board for the transfer of those resources without the requirement for Committee approval subject to: - - (i) the contract in question being for the transfer of resources to the Council and for no other purpose; and - (ii) the Director of Social Care and Wellbeing advising the Council at no less than three monthly intervals of the amount of resources so agreed. - (b) Where the Council intends to enter into any arrangement or contract to which Part B of these Standing Orders applies (and which is to be funded in whole or in part by resources transferred or to be transferred from any Health Board in accordance with Standing Order 27(a)) then the said Board may be involved in discussions with and be consulted by the Commissioning Officer in relation to the decision to award any contract to such extent as the Director of Social Care and Wellbeing considers appropriate, save that the final decision to award any such contract shall always be that of the Council acting in accordance with Part A of these Standing Orders.
+- 27(1) Where agreement has been reached between the Council and any relevant Health Board for the transfer of resources, whether in money or otherwise, from that Board to the Council, then the Director of Social Care and Wellbeing, in consultation with the City ChamberlainHead of Finance and City SolicitorHead of Legal and Democratic Services, may enter into a contract with that Board for the transfer of those resources without the requirement for Committee approval subject to: - - (a) the contract in question being for the transfer of resources to the Council and for no other purpose; and - (b) the Director of Social Care and Wellbeing advising the Council at no less than three monthly intervals of the amount of resources so agreed. - 27(2) Where the Council intends to enter into any arrangement or contract to which Part B of these Standing Orders applies, and which is to be funded in whole or in part by resources transferred or to be transferred from any Health Board in accordance with Standing Order 27(1), then the said Board may be involved in discussions with and be consulted by the Commissioning Officer in relation to the decision to award any contract to such extent as the Director of Social Care and Wellbeing considers appropriate, save that the final decision to award any such contract shall always be that of the Council acting in accordance with Part A of these Standing Orders.

-28. RESIDENTIAL/NURSING HOME CARE
+28 RESIDENTIAL/NURSING HOME CARE

-- (a) In order to assist the Council to comply with its obligations in terms of the Social Work (Scotland) Act 1968 (Choice of Accommodation) Directions 1993 ("the 1993 Directions") or such other Directions as may from time to time be in force, the Director of Social Care and Wellbeing in consultation with the City Solicitor shall utilise the national model contract on a call off basis only for the provision of private or voluntary sector care home services, such care to be paid for by the Council at rates set nationally and approved by the Council in each financial year. - (b) The Director of Social Care and Wellbeing may enter into contractual arrangements with the providers of such care services on the terms specified in said national model contract, subject to: -
+- 28(1) In order to assist the Council to comply with its obligations in terms of the Social Work (Scotland) Act 1968 (Choice of Accommodation) Directions 1993 ("the 1993 Directions") or such other Directions as may from time to time be in force, the Director of Social Care and Wellbeing in consultation with the City_SolicitorHead of Legal and Democratic Services shall utilise the national model contract on a call off basis only for the provision of private or voluntary sector care home services, such care to be paid for by the Council at rates set nationally and approved by the Council in each financial year. - 28(2) The Director of Social Care and Wellbeing may enter into contractual arrangements with the providers of such care services on the terms specified in said national model contract, subject to: - - (a) confirming that the provider in question is an appropriate person to provide such services;

-- (i) confirming that the provider in question is an appropriate person to provide such services; - (ii) the provider being the holder of a current and valid Certificate of Registration from the appropriate Registration Authority to provide the categories of care for which the Council wishes to contract; and - (iii) the provider being on the Council's Approved Provider List.
+- (b) the provider being the holder of a current and valid Certificate of Registration from the appropriate registration authority to provide the categories of care for which the Council wishes to contract; and - (c) the provider being on the Council's Approved Provider List prior to the commencement of the contract.

-29. NON-RESIDENTIAL SERVICES
+29 NON-RESIDENTIAL SERVICES

-The Council may from time to time approve sums of money to be utilised solely for the purposes of providing non-residential social care services.
-The Director of Social Care and Wellbeing and the City Solicitor shall develop standard model contracts for such services and which shall thereafter be entered into with the providers of such services, subject to: -

-- (i) the Director of Social Care and Wellbeing confirming that the provider is a suitable person to provide such services; and - (ii) the provider being on the Council's Approved Provider List; and - (iii) if appropriate, the provider being the holder of a current and valid Certificate of Registration from the appropriate Registration Authority to provide the categories of care for which the Council wishes to contract.
+- 29(1) The Council may from time to time approve sums of money to be utilised solely for the purposes of providing non-residential social care services.
+The Director of Social Care and Wellbeing and the City SolicitorHead of Legal and Democratic Services shall develop standard model contracts for such services and which shall thereafter be entered into with the providers of such services, subject to: - - (a) the Director of Social Care and Wellbeing confirming that the provider is a suitable person to provide such services; and - (b) the provider being on the Council's Approved Provider List prior to the commencement of the contract; and - (c) if appropriate, the provider being the holder of a current and valid Certificate of Registration from the appropriate registration authority to provide the categories of care for which the Council wishes to contract.